How to Pack a 20ft Container

 Interlock and stack in layers

-Stack cargo in stable, interlocked layers.
-Each layer should be flat before you start the next.
-Never stack items in a way that places all weight on one point — spread the load.
+Stack cargo in stable, interlocked layers like brickwork — never stack columns straight on top of each other.
+Each layer should be flat before starting the next.
 Check manufacturer stackability ratings for all cartons and pallets.
-Most corrugated cartons are rated for 5–8 layers depending on humidity.
+Most corrugated cartons are rated for 5-8 layers depending on humidity.
+In the 2.39m internal height, you typically get one layer of standard pallets (1.2-1.5m loaded).

 05